top of page

 • Barry University Dwayne O. Andreas School of Law, J.D., 2016

-Lawyer, environmentalist and mom of three Nicole Wilson, 53, is running in the Aug.
-20 election to hold her District 1 seat on the Orange County Commission.
-She’s being challenged by Winter Garden businessman and dad of three Austin Arthur.
+Lawyer, environmentalist and mom of three Nicole Wilson, 53, is facing Winter Garden businessman and dad of three Austin Arthur, 39, in a runoff to hold her District 1 seat on the Orange County Commission.

 During her term, Wilson helped steer American Rescue Plan Act (ARPA) money to District 1 for three new fire stations — Station 44 on Reams Road, Station 32 in Four Corners, and coming to the Town Center area will be Station 48.
 ARPA funds were also directed to achieving ratings certifications that help to lower property insurance rates.
 When the state isn’t helping with homeowner’s or auto insurance, this is one way that local government can help, Wilson said in an interview with VoxPopuli.